commandergavdog/Mongo-Scraper/README.md

 ## Downloading This Application
 To use this application:

-1. Ensure that Node.js, npm, and MongoDB are installed on your machine.
-For instructions, see the Technologies Used section below.
+1. Ensure that Node.js, npm, and MongoDB are installed on your computer.

 2. Next, clone this repo to your local machine:
 ```
 git clone https://github.com/commandergavdog/Mongo-Scraper.git
 ```
-3. Open the repository and install the application's dependencies by executing the following command in the bash terminal.
+3. Open the repository and install the application's dependencies by executing the following command in the terminal.
 ```
 npm i
 ```